 - they can create “frames” to highlight areas of the canvas

-I saw so many intriguing thins, but let me highlight a few ideas with specific items.
+I saw so many intriguing things, but let me highlight a few ideas with specific items.
+Many of the pictured items might not be available at the moment, but similar items are available.

 Old-fashioned Broom: Stitching a witch for Halloween?
-Why not give her a ‘real’ broom, instead of stitching on.
+Why not give her a ‘real’ broom, instead of stitching one?
 At 4″ tall, it would be perfect for figures 6″ or taller.
-Just attach with matching floss.
+Just attach it with matching floss.

 Curtain Rods: There are dollhouse versions of adjustable curtain rods.
 Consider these whenever you need a pole or rod.